hetzwaard/minitalk/README.md

 ## Notes

 - The program assumes valid input (e.g., a correct PID and a string message).
-- Use `usleep` to prevent signal overload on the server.
 - The server reconstructs characters by counting 8 bits and stops when it receives a null character (`\0`).
 - Ensure the `libft` submodule is properly initialized before compilation.